Bubble gum: Mechanical properties

 As a sort of chewing gum consisting of long-chain polysaccharides, bubblegum can typically exhibit linear and nonlinear viscoelastic behaviors.
-Therefore, the distinct deformations under chewing can be affected by shear rate, shear strain, and shear stress applied through teeth.
+Therefore, the distinct deformations under chewing can be affected by shear rate, shear strain, and shear stress applied through the teeth.
 Based on these, it is helpful to characterize the intrinsic rheological properties of chewing gums for future improvement and optimization of commercial products' texture and chewiness.

 The linear viscoelastic (LVE) property can be probed on pre-shaped gum cuds through a small isothermal strain deformation (i.e., below yield strain) under small amplitude oscillatory shear (SAOS).
 Here the critical yield strain is defined as the modulus deviating about 10% from its initial value.
-Under it, gum cuds show elastic deformation that follows power-law behavior as a critical gel in the linear regime; otherwise, exhibiting nonlinear responses with increasing shear stress (plasticity).
-Normally, this yield strain is less than 1%.
+Under it, gum cuds show elastic deformation that follows power-law behavior as a critical gel in the linear regime and plasticity.

-Regarding plastic deformation, the nonlinear viscoelasticity can be explored through shear creep experiments (relaxation time) and the start-up of steady shear stress-controlled uniaxial/biaxial extension.
-The former demonstrates that fractional recovery, defined as the ratio between measured strain after deformation and recovered strain without adding shear stress, for chewing gums under moderate shear stress (~ 1000 Pa) is between 25% and 40%.
+The former demonstrates that the fractional recovery, defined as the ratio between measured strain after deformation and recovered strain without adding shear stress, for chewing gums under moderate shear stress (~ 1000 Pa) is between 25% and 40%.
 This relatively high fractional recovery (the ability to recover its previous shape) is consistent with providing a satisfying sensory feel.
-On the contrary, bubble gums only show fractional recovery lower than 15%.
+On the contrary, bubble gums show fractional recovery of less than 15%.
 Therefore, bubble gums can withstand more substantial stresses before break-up than normal chewing gums.
 This distinction is mainly due to its on-purpose design, which allows it to form and maintain large, stable bubbles when blown up through sizeable shear stress on the tongue.

-The stretching experiment shows gum cuds owning strain hardening during uniaxial extension.
-In particular, the LVE regime is absent with applying a constant Hencky strain rate, like the plastic flow in polycrystals or polymers.
-Moreover, different values of Hencky strain rates can lead to either extensional viscosity plateaus before sagging (macroscopic failure) or necking (strain hardening) following a low/high strain rate.
+The different values of Hencky strain rates can lead to either extensional viscosity plateaus before sagging (macroscopic failure) or necking (strain hardening) following a low/high strain rate.
 Typically, the strain softening at a low strain rate manifests the disintegration of brittle networks within gums.
 In contrast, the nonuniform deformation of polymers and crystallization induced by strain explain the strain hardening behavior at a high strain rate.

+Bubble gum exhibits viscoelastic properties characteristic of polymeric elastomers, allowing it to undergo large reversible deformations under stress.
+Rheological studies show that bubble gum behaves as a "critical gel" with nonlinear strain hardening during extensional flow, meaning its resistance increases as it is stretched.
+Compared to standard chewing gum, bubble gum demonstrates greater resistance to tensile deformation and higher stress at break, enabling the formation of stable air bubbles before rupture.
+These properties arise from its long-chain polymer network structure, which provides both elasticity and resistance to flow under mechanical stress.